Quantco/glum/docs/tutorials/regularization_housing_data/regularization_housing.md

 **Intro**

-This tutorial shows how to use custom regularization with quantcore.glm.
-The `P2` parameter of the `GeneralizedLinearRegressor` class allows you to directly set the L2 penalty of `w*P2*w` (Tikhonov regularization).
-A 2d array is directly used as the square matrix `P2`, and a 1d array is interpreted as diagonal (square) matrix.
+This tutorial shows how to use variable $L_2$ regularization with quantcore.glm.
+The `P2` parameter of the `GeneralizedLinearRegressor` class allows you to directly set the $L_2$ penalty matrix $w^T P_2 w$.
+If a 2d array is passed for the `P2` parameter, it is used directly, while if you pass a 1d array as `P2` it will be interpreted as the diagonal of $P_2$ and all other entries will be assumed to be zero.

-*Note*: L1 regularization with parameter `P1` is also avaiable for the 1D option, which is not shown in this tutorial
+*Note*: Variable $L_1$ regularization is also available by passing an array with length `n_features` to the `P1` parameter.

 **Background**

 For this tutorial, we will model the selling price of homes in King's County, Washington (Seattle-Tacoma Metro area) between May 2014 and May 2015.
-However, there is one caveat -- we are going to focus on modeling the selling price of homes in a specific region, but will only using a very small, skewed data sample from that region in our training data.
-To do this, we will focus on the geographic features of the dataset and show how we can use Tikhonov regularization to minimize overfitting due to noisy/skewed training data.
+However, in order to demonstrate a Tikhonov regularization-based spatial smoothing technique, we will focus on a small, skewed data sample from that region in our training data.
 Specifically, we will show that when we have (a) a fixed effect for each postal code region and (b) only a select number of training observations in a certain region, we can improve the predictive power of our model by regularizing the difference between the coefficients of neighboring regions.
+While we are constructing a somewhat artificial example here in order to demonstrate the spatial smoothing technique, we have found similar techniques to be applicable to real world problems.

 *Note*: a few parts of this tutorial utilize local helper functions outside this notebook.
 If you wish to run the notebook on your own, you can find the rest of the code here: <span style="color:red">**TODO**: add link once in master</span>.